Nadii7/izam/README.md

-Izam app with clean code architecture

 ## About Izam App

 Izam app is a simple app that allow user to login with valid email and password and store them in a local database also can reset app by entering his mail in forgot password screen and the generates a new valid password to enable it to login again.

+## About App Architecture

+Izam app is written with clean code architecture

 In clean code architecture, there are three main layers